 1. People not familiar with cricket may have trouble understanding how the game played in this episode works.
 While cricket explanations abound on the Internet, they can be challenging to understand without a comparative reference.
 The following description is grossly simplified, but helps people in baseball-dominated countries get an idea of how it's played:

-Imagine a baseball diamond with the pitcher (bowler in cricket) standing close to second base.
+Imagine a small baseball diamond with the pitcher (bowler in cricket) standing close to second base.
 The batter stands at home plate, like normal, but there is a second man at second base who is on the same team as the batter.
 The pitcher throws the ball at the batter, making sure it hits the ground before it gets to him, and the batter hits it on the bounce.
 If the ball is hit where the fielders are going to need a few seconds to get it, the batter runs straight across the diamond to second base at the same time as the runner of second base runs directly to home plate.
 If they both make it before being tagged out, they have scored one run.
 If the ball is hit so well that there is enough time, the batter and runner can run back to their original positions to score a second run.
 They can continue running and scoring runs as long as the ball is far enough away so that they can't be gotten out.
 Balls hit out of the park score an automatic six runs.
 They play until five outs are called, at which time the teams trade places.

 Scores can climb into the hundreds and games go on for days.